TMTecnologia/afiado/ARCHITECTURE.md

   - Good support for TypeScript
 - Negative:
   - Some lock-in to Convex's ecosystem
+  - When offline Convex enqueues requests to be sent when the user comes back online, but to be fully offline-first we need to add some third-party libraries

 ### Payments: AbacatePay + Lemon Squeezy by Stripe